A NSW Government website

 Exit button label

 The label "Exit now" is fixed and must not be changed.
-This consistency ensures recognisability across all NSW Government websites and improves recognition in high-stress situations.
+A consistent label is recognised faster across NSW Government websites, which matters in a high-stress moment when a user has little time to read.

 Behaviour